Lalu Alex

-Lalu Alex is an Indian film actor who works in Malayalam and Tamil films.
-In a career spanning four decades, Lalu Alex has acted in over 250 films and is known for his character roles, comic roles and antagonistic roles in the Malayalam film industry.
+Lalu Alex (born 30 November 1954) is an Indian film actor who works predominantly in Malayalam films.
+In a career spanning four decades, he has acted in over 250 films and is known for his comic, antagonistic and character roles.

-Lalu Alex started his acting career as a supporting actor in the movie Ee Ganam Marakkumo in 1978 and associated with notable movies in his earlier career including Idi Muzhakkam, Nayattu (directed by Sreekumaran Thampi), Meen, Thushaaram and Thrishna.
+Alex started his acting career as a supporting actor in the film Ee Ganam Marakkumo in 1978 and associated with notable films in his earlier career including Idi Muzhakkam, Nayattu (directed by Sreekumaran Thampi), Meen, Thushaaram and Thrishna.
 He has also acted in three Tamil movies.

 Early life and family

-Lalu Alex was born as the first child among three children to Chandy and Annamma at Piravom, Muvattupuzha Taluk.
+Lalu Alex was born as the first of three children of Chandy and Annamma at Piravom, Muvattupuzha Taluk.
 Lalu Alex has been married to Betty since 1986.
 They have four children named Ben Lalu Alex, Molamma Lalu Alex, Sen Lalu Alex and Ciya Lalu Alex.
 Ben acted in the Malayalam movie Orkut Oru Ormakoot.

 Career

-He started his career in the movie Ee Gaanam Marakkumo in 1978.
+Lalu Alex started his career in the movie Ee Gaanam Marakkumo in 1978.
 He was able to work in I. V. Sasi's significant films such as Thrishna, Thusharam, and Ahimsa.
-His appeared in I.V.Sasi's Ee Nadu, playing the role of SP Alexander.
-After that he acted in villainous character roles in films like I.V.Sasi's Kanamarayath, Alkootathil Thaniye, John Jaffer Janardhanan, Mrugaya, Balachandra Menon's Karyam Nissaram, and Prasnam Gurutharam.
-Director Joshiy gave Lalu Alex roles in films like Aa Ratri, Bhookambam, Alakadalin Akkare, Minimol Vathikanil, Muhurtham 11.30 and Nair Saab.
-He has worked with directors such as K. Madhu in Moonam Mura (as Charles),Adikkurippu,Orukkam, Chathurangam.
-He also worked with Sathyan Anthikkad in Kalikkalam Oral Mathram and Kamal in Manjupole Oru Penkutty and Niram.
+His appeared in Sasi's Ee Nadu, playing the role of S. P. Alexander.
+After that he acted in villainous character roles in films like Sasi's Kanamarayath, Alkootathil Thaniye, John Jaffer Janardhanan, Mrugaya, Balachandra Menon's Karyam Nissaram, and Prasnam Gurutharam.
+Director Joshiy gave Alex roles in films like Aa Ratri, Bhookambam, Alakadalin Akkare, Minimol Vathikanil, Muhurtham 11.30 and Nair Saab.
+He has worked with directors such as K. Madhu in Moonam Mura, Adikkurippu, Orukkam, Chathurangam.

 In the 1990s, Lalu Alex turned to comic roles.
+He has worked with Sathyan Anthikkad in Kalikkalam and Kamal in Manjupole Oru Penkutty and Niram.

 Alex's use of comedy, dialogue, delivery, and performance skill has rendered him as a notable figure in the industry.
-Lalu Alex and actor Kunchako Boban often appear in films together.